confetti/yayson/README.md

 ## Presenting data

-A basic `Presenter` can look like this:
+A basic `Presenter` can look like this in Coffeescript:

 ```coffee
   {Presenter} = require('yayson')(adapter: 'default')